 “So I’d much rather give the money to you, to give to Mandy.
 Jules, really.
 It’s a perfect solution.”

 “If you don’t do it, what’s Mandy going to wear to the prom?
-Just a regular dress that she’s worn fifty time and everyone has seen?
+Just a regular dress that she’s worn fifty times and everyone has seen?
 And all the other girls will be wearing prom gowns, and she’ll be the only one who—”

-She was.
+SHE WAS.
 Her mouth dropped open when Jules handed her two $50 bills, and she said, “Where did you get that?”